geopython/pycsw/pycsw/plugins/profiles/fgdc/docs/fgdc.rst

 Testing
 ^^^^^^^

-A testing interface is available in ``tester/index.html`` which contains tests specific to FGDC to demonstrate functionality.
-See :ref:`tester` for more information.
+A testing interface is available in ``tests/index.html`` which contains tests specific to FGDC to demonstrate functionality.
+See :ref:`tests` for more information.

 .. _`FGDC CSDGM Application Profile`: http://portal.opengeospatial.org/files/?artifact_id=16936